CS540-22/projectPitches/CodeReuseDetector.md

 # Code Reuse Detector

 Given an specific file(code) in open source software supply chain, trying to find projects(repositories) that use the file, either by copying or importing it.
-The idea is to build a (someehat interactive)dashboard reporting the statistics and calculated measures about that inputed file.
+The idea is to build a (somewhat interactive)dashboard reporting the statistics and calculated measures about that inputed file.

 Needed expertise (language):
 1. Web UI (your choice)